sethuli20241379-maker/Smart-Campus-API/README.md

 RESTful API for the University’s "Smart Campus" initiative to manage Rooms and Sensors using JAX-RS. - CSA Coursework

 Part 1 - Task 1 Question
-Default Lifecycle of a JAX-RS Resource class and in-memory data structures
+Default Lifecycle of a JAX-RS Resource class and in-memory data structures.

 Answer:
 By default, in JAX-RS, resource classes are request-scoped.
 This means a new instance is created for each incoming request.
 This is to maintain the stateless